qchenevier/MBA_memoire/doc/quotes.md

 **Who is in Charge of the Digital Transformation Endeavor?** The execution of such a strategy is often delegated to a senior manager.
 The CIO may also manage the transformation, which is typically the case if the focus is on business processes [@Hess2016].

-**Do You Plan to Integrate New Operations into Existing Structures or Create Separate Entities?** Decide whether to integrate new operations into their current operations or to organize them as distinct, separate units (perhaps as a newly formed subsidiary).
-Integration requires less extensive restructuring efforts, but it is important to examine whether synergies can be exploited.
-Organizing new digital activities in separate structures makes it easier to explicitly separate (physically and ideologically) old and new operations.
-Appropriate structures for new operations are more innovative and provide an increased level of flexibility.
-The greater the distance between digital transformation efforts and a firm's current core activities, the stronger the boundary between new and old operations should be.
-Digital transformation initiatives often involve significant innovation and change efforts, as well as a willingness to take risks, all of which may be difficult to accommodate within existing organizational structures [@Hess2016].

-**What Types of Operational Changes Do You Expect?** New technologies can significantly change the current products and services delivered to customers.
-Digital technologies can enable changes to business processes.
-Business processes can be classified as operational, support and management, but the typical focus of digital transformation initiatives is on operational processes.
-A company must define their processes and assess which of them will be affected by digital transformation [@Hess2016].

 **Do You Need to Acquire New Competencies?
 If so, How Do You Plan to Acquire Them?** Managers must carefully assess the firm's existing technology capabilities and identify the new competencies that will be needed.
 First option is to build on their current capabilities and acquire the required competencies.
 This approach typically takes time.
 Another option is to partner with other companies.
 This approach reduces the risk of failure.
 If the technological processes required for digital transformation are well structured and not overly complex, outsourcing these processes is another option.
 But, in the end, retaining the processes and knowledge required for digital transformation in-house means a company can be better positioned to gain a competitive advantage from future digital transformation initiatives [@Hess2016].

-**Financial Aspects Dimension:** Increasing financial pressure on the current core business might be the trigger that convinces management of the need for action [@Hess2016].

-**How Strong is the Financial Pressure on Your Current Core Business?** The willingness of top management to undertake the necessary efforts for, and accept the ensuing risks of, digital transformation endeavors often depends on the competitiveness of the current core business.
-Managers may not see the urgency for embarking on digital transformation.
-However, markets can change quickly and acting too late can be fatal [@Hess2016].

-**How Will You Finance the Digital Transformation Endeavor?** If a company is already financially struggling, its options for financing digital transformations will be severely limited [@Hess2016].

 For example, the automotive industry has introduced digitally enriched products (such as the "connected car") and new business models (such as free-floating car sharing) and an ongoing automation of product development and production processes [@Hess2016].